 At that point were all over the place and thinking about work, bills, children or the many things you needed to do later, every fibre of your life force was absorbed in the present moment maybe you caught your breath at an exquisite sunrise or maybe you experienced it spontaneously when you were surfing or climbing a mountain or simply alone in nature.

-Yogi’s and dancers know mindfulness when they lose themselves in the joyful movement of the body and artists know it when they’re absorbed in the act of creation finding yourself in these moments you experience a deep sense of connection as your life emerges and you feel your true life force that simply radiates focused energy and a peace of mind.
+Yogi’s and dancers know mindfulness when they lose themselves in the joyful movement of the body and artists know it when they’re absorbed in the act of creation finding yourself in these moments you experience a deep sense of connection as your life emerges and you feel your true life force that simply radiates focused energy and peace of mind.

-Scientists now concur that there is great wisdom in many traditions that have long been telling us that all the keys to fulfilment and to true well-being lay not in the external circumstances of our lives but the internal the state of our minds and the quality of our consciousness.
+Scientists now concur that there is great wisdom in many traditions that have long been telling us that all the keys to fulfilment and to true well-being lay not in the external circumstances of our lives but the internal state of our minds and the quality of our consciousness.

 There are three key components to understanding mindfulness, three meaningful ways in which your attention shifts direction.